vinhngx/tftrt-examples/README.md

-# tftrt-examples
+# Practical examples and workflows for Tensorflow-TensorRT

-Practical examples and workflows for Tensorflow-TensorRT
+This repository contain several practical examples, tutorials and workflows for Tensorflow-TensorRT.